xlceor/xlceor/README.md

 [![LinkedIn][LinkedIn-badge]][LinkedIn-url]
 [![Instagram][Instagram-badge]][Instagram-url]

+Hi, I'm Carlos Osorio.
 I'm a self-taught programmer who enjoys writing code for both client-side user interfaces and server-side application logic.

+## **My Journey**

-I learned to code through online courses and resources, both free and paid, and strengthened my skills by practicing and building sustainable, efficient Full-Stack applications.
+I learned to code through online courses, tutorials, and resources - both free and paid - which helped me build a strong foundation in programming.
+As I honed my skills, I focused on creating sustainable and efficient Full-Stack applications that can handle various scenarios.

+## **GitHub Portfolio**

-In my GitHub Porfile,, i've shared some of my best projects.
+In my GitHub profile, you'll find some of my best projects, showcasing my expertise in various technologies.
+Take a look and explore the code!

-## Knowledge
+## Skills

 [![Python][Python-badge]][Python-url]
 [![React][React-badge]][React-url]
 [![HTML][HTML-badge]][HTML-url]
 [![CSS][CSS-badge]][CSS-url]
 [![JavaScript][JavaScript-badge]][JavaScript-url]

-## Learning
+## Programming Languages I'm Learning

 [![Java][Java-badge]][Java-url]
 [![Spring][Spring-badge]][Spring-url]
 [![MySQL][MySQL-badge]][MySQL-url]

+## **What's Next?**

+I'm always looking to improve and expand my skillset.
+If you're interested in learning more about my projects or would like to collaborate on a new venture, feel free to reach out!

 [Upwork-badge]: https://img.shields.io/badge/Upwork-6fda44?style=for-the-badge&logo=upwork&logoColor=white